On the $\mathcal{P}$-positions of some infinite families of Slow $A$-Nim: Reduced Positions and Playable Game Graph

 \begin{corollary} If \p~and \q~have the same reduction, that is, $r(\p)=r(\q)$, then \p~and \q~are in the same outcome class. \end{corollary}

-Now that we have established that we can determine the outcome class of a position in \SN{n}{A} from the outcome class of its reduction, we will work with the playable game graph in our proofs and therefore, all of our theorems are stated in terms of {\bf reduced positions}.
-Working with reduced positions is not just a matter of having fewer positions to consider.
-It is crucial because the characteristics used to describe the set of \P-positions, for example, parity of total number of tokens, number of odd stacks, etc., are only valid for reduced positions.
+Now that we have established that we can determine the outcome class of a position $\p$ in \SN{n}{A} from the outcome class of its reduction $r(\p)$, we will analyze the game \SNr{n}{A}.
+It is important to note this fact because the characteristics of the \P-positions are valid for the reduced position $r(\p)$, whose characteristics, such as parity of total number of tokens, number of odd stacks, etc., may differ from those of the unreduced position $\p$.
+To utilize the playable game graph $\tilde{\mathcal{G}}$ and to analyze the game $\SNr{n}{A}$, we need to \begin{enumerate} \item check whether the initial position is reduced, and if not, find its reduction; \item determine which moves need adjustment and find the form of $r(\p')$. \end{enumerate}